SathyaBhat/sathyasays.com/content/posts/2010-12-09-am-i-the-only-person-who-gets-ln-s-the-wrong-way-round-every-time.md

 ---
 > `ln -s d1 d2 # Am I the only person who gets this the wrong way round every fucking time?`

 Similar to most people who have posted there &#8211; I <span style="text-decoration: line-through;">used to</span> still get it wrong every time.
-It&#8217;s become a habit for me to do a man ln or ln &#8211;help before I execute this command :\
+It's become a habit for me to do a man ln or ln &#8211;help before I execute this command :\

 Great tip here though: